7 Key Tips to Plan a Successful Webinar

 Remember, with a webinar, you have the rare opportunity to engage with your audience—before their eyeballs are glued to your slide deck.
 So, while your promotional efforts are important, make sure to also engage with the people who are interested in attending.
 Respond to their comments, like or share their own posts, and answer their questions.
 That level of interaction will help get your webinar started on the right foot.

-Nobody wants to stare at a bunch of black text on a white background with an endless amounts of graphs and statistics.
+Nobody wants to stare at a bunch of black text on a white background with an endless amount of graphs and statistics.
 It’s boring—whether you’re watching a presentation in-person or online.
 This is why you need to put the work in and make your slides as attention-grabbing and visually pleasing as possible.

 Although you’ll be presenting via webinar, the standard rules still apply.
 Don’t put a ton of text on your slides and instead stick to more images and graphics.
 If you do need text to pull out some key points, don’t be afraid of short sentences and bullet points.
 Your slides are a visual aid—so, it’s important that they’re visual.